Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 The database schema can be installed using the following command form where `${DATABASE_NAME}` is a valid database.

     $ psql ${DATABASE_NAME} < ${DATABASE_STRUCTURE}.sql

+### Crontab Setup ###

+This software system makes use of `cron` for automatic operation scheduling.
+It is capable of running under a properly configured user-based crontab.

 ## Software Operation ##